 Great Drums & Kot Square

-Just beyond the temple are the Great Drums, to which a goat and a buffalo must be sacrificed twice a year.
-In front of these is the...
+To the north of the Krishna Temple are the Great Drums, to which a goat and a buffalo must be sacrificed twice a year.
+Just behind is...

 King Pratap Malla’s Column

-Across from the Krishna Temple is a host of smaller temples and other structures, all standing on a slightly raised platform in front of...
+Across from the Krishna Temple are a host of smaller temples and other structures, all standing on a slightly raised platform in front...

 Kala (Black) Bhairab

 North of the Jagannath Temple is the figure of Kala (Black) Bhairab.
 Bhairab is Shiva in his most fearsome aspect, and this huge stone...

 Krishna Temple information

 The octagonal Krishna Temple was built in 1648–49 by Pratap Malla, perhaps as a response to rival Siddhinarsingh’s magnificent Krishna Temple in Patan.
 Inside there are images of Krishna and two goddesses, which, according to a Sanskrit inscription, are modelled on the king and his two wives.
 The temple’s Newari inscription neglects to mention the king’s little act of vanity.
 The temple is a favourite of sadhus who pose (and expect to be paid) for photos here.